TochkaIco/SSIS-Elevkar-TV/README.md

 # Elevkår TV

 Idea: A website with an index page and an admin panel.
 The index page is what will be shown on a tv screen for some information.
 The admin panel will let admins configure the layout, text and images on the index page.
-Admins will at the very least get to select between 2-3 different layouts.

 ## Current TODO
 - [x] create initial views and components